Extended phase-space symplectic integration for electron dynamics: Equations to implement for TDDFT extended phase-space split-operators

 and

-As alluded in the notation above recall that, for externally driven systems, we group the $\xi$ component of the Hamiltonian functional with the restrain.
+As alluded in the notation above recall that, for externally driven systems, we group the $\xi$ component of the Hamiltonian functional with the restraint.
 This leads to the intermediate time update